farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 #### Conceding

 So how do you keep from dying horribly—or worse?
-You can interrupt any action in a conflict to <a id="_idTextAnchor024"></a>**concede** as long as the dice haven’t hit the table yet.
+You can interrupt any action in a conflict to **concede** as long as the dice haven’t hit the table yet.
 Just give in.
 Tell everyone that you’re done, that you can’t keep going.
 Your character loses and exits the conflict, but **you gain a fate point** plus an extra one for each consequence they took in the current conflict.

 Also, concession means _you_ declare the terms of your loss and how you exit the conflict.
 You can escape the monsters and live to fight another day.
 It is a loss, though.
 You’ll have to give your foe something they want.
 You can’t concede and describe how you heroically save the day—that’s not on the table anymore.